aoliver44/nutrition_tools/README.md

 ## example:
 $ docker run --rm -it -v /User/$USER/Downloads/nutrition_tools/:/home nutrition_tools:1.0 bash
 $ cd /home/

+## Option 3: You are using singularity (assuming its in your path.
+## you might need to load a module or something).
+Usually remote installation.
+## **NOTE:** I do not know much about singularity
+## pull image from internet
+$ singularity pull nutrition_tools.sif docker://aoliver44/nutrition_tools:1.0
+## run image
+$ singularity run -w -W /path/to/working/directory --bind /path/to/cloned/github/repo:/home nutrition_tools.sif bash
+$ cd /home
  ```

 The above example command (entierly dependent on where you downloaded the repository to your computer...in this case it was downloaded to a folder with the path ~/Downloads) will start the docker container and provide a bash terminal to the user.